-To ensure that students are given skills to succeed beyond graduation, Carbondale Area has implemented a mandatory "after-school" tutoring program for 12th grade students who scored below proficient on their 11th grade PSSA tests.
+To ensure that students are given skills to succeed beyond graduation, Carbondale Area has implemented a mandatory "after-school" tutoring program for 12th grade students who scored below proficient on their Keystone Exams.
 Failure to attend 90% of the classes will result in the student being banned from participating in sports, trips, clubs, activities, as well as Graduation and Class Night exercises.